 Rhode Island's Readiness-Based Graduation Requirements require that students take three credits of social studies in high school for graduation.
 Although students will have a range of courses available to them to satisfy these credit requirements, LEAs may require specific social studies courses as part of their graduation requirements.
-Therefore, RIDE is proposing the following recommendations to fulfill the three credits.
+In this section, RIDE has outlined recommendations for LEAs to consider when deciding which courses will fulfill the three credits.
 RIDE believes that all Rhode Island students should, at a minimum, fulfill one of those credits with a United States history course and a second credit with a world history course.
 Related SCED codes (School Courses for the Exchange of Data) are outlined in Table 6.